 Another popular feature of laminate is that it’s both scratch and stain-resistant, making it an excellent choice for commercial spaces.
 Also, laminate’s wear layer works against yellowing and fading from UV light better than other options on the market, like vinyl.

 *Pro-tip: Consider the AC rating of your laminate flooring choice.
 Our experts recommend an AC rating of 4 to 5 to ensure your flooring stands up to your commercial environment.

-Best for: Businesses that love a wood-look for their space.
+Best for: Business owners that love a wood look for their space.
 Offices, boutiques, fitness studios, apartment complexes, and cafes are often popular places for laminate flooring.

 How to Install Commercial Laminate:

-- Click and lock: Just like commercial vinyl, commercial laminate flooring is DIY-friendly.
-Interlocking planks’ tongue and groove connectors and align to create a “floating floor” over your subfloor.
-Laminate makes it easy, and you don’t need glue, tape, or any adhesives for a professional, long-lasting finish.
+- Click and lock: Like commercial vinyl, commercial laminate flooring is DIY-friendly.
+Interlocking planks’ tongue and groove connectors align to create a “floating floor” over your subfloor.
+Laminate makes it easy, and you don’t need glue, tape, or adhesives for a professional, long-lasting finish.